Yasamin-Nourijelyani/new/README.md

 - (Y) to proceed
 - "Hosting: Configure files for FireBase Hosting and (optionally) set up Github action deploys

+When it asks to keep the default folder (public) - input in build.

 and then
 ```
 firebase deploy